KaneCheshire/ShowTime/README.md

 ### Cocoapods

-- Step 1: Simply add `pod 'ShowTime'` to your podfile and run `pod update` in Terminal.
+- Step 1: Simply add `pod 'ShowTime', '1.0.1'` to your podfile and run `pod update` in Terminal.
 You don't need to do anything else, ShowTime can autmatically enable itself with Swift 3.

 ### Manual